etcd-io/etcd/Documentation/security.md

   -L https://127.0.0.1:2379/v2/keys/foo -XPUT -d value=bar -v
 ```

-You should able to see:
+You should be able to see:

 ```
 ...